hathibelagal-dev/instantpolyglot/docs/eng/Somali.md

 **Ninkii oo guriga tegay**
 The-man who house-the went
-"The man who went to the house"
+“The man who went to the house”

 **Gabadha aan la hadlay**
 The-girl I with spoke
-"The girl I spoke with"
+“The girl I spoke with”

 Conditional clauses use **haddii** (if):

 **Haddii ay roobto, ma tegi doono**
 If it rains, NEG go will-I
-"If it rains, I will not go"
+“If it rains, I will not go”

 Temporal clauses often use **markii** (when):

 **Markii aan imid, way seexatay**
 When I came, she-FOC slept
-"When I came, she was sleeping"
+“When I came, she was sleeping”

 Purpose clauses use **si** (so that):

 **Waxaan u tegey si aan u arko**
 I-FOC to went so-that I to see
-"I went in order to see"
+“I went in order to see”

 ### Coordination